sig-gis/kaza-lcms/README.md

 There should be one oobError .txt file and one varImportance .csv file per land cover.
 The oobError .txt files contain the Out-of-Bag Error estimate for that land cover's Random Forest model.
 The varImportance .csv files report out the relative importance of each input feature (covariate) in the input data stack.

-# Generate final Land Cover image from the RF Primitives Collection
+# Generate Final Land Cover Image from the RF Primitives Image Collection
 ## Python Script: 04generate_LC.py
 ### This script takes the RF primitives collection generated from the previous script and creates a single-band land cover image from them.
 ### * Run the script with python, choosing values for its required arguments